Bovive/unraid-duplicate-file-handler/README.md

 4. **Track Progress**: Real-time UI with per-file and total cleanup bars
 5. **Reports**: Download CSV/JSON summaries after each cleanup

+## 📂 Supported Storage Types

+This tool works with any combination of:

+- 🧱 Array disks (e.g. `/mnt/disk1`, `/mnt/disk2`, ...)
+- 💧 Pool devices (e.g. `/mnt/cache`, `/mnt/ssd`, ...)
+- 🔁 Both array and pool drives together

+Simply select your preferred source in the **Drive Source** dropdown on the scan page.

 ## ⚠️ Important Usage Note

 Once a **scan** or **cleanup** is started, the operation will continue running in the background — even if you navigate away from the page, close the browser, or refresh.